 The Nesook River flows into Nesook Bay, on the west coast of Vancouver Island.
-It is a relatively short but full river.
-The fishing is great here and it has potential to be a great canoeing river.
+It is a beautiful river.
+The fishing is great here and it has the potential to be a great canoeing river.
 If you’re driving to this river, you will want to take the Tahsis road from the town of Gold River and follow the signs.
 Turn onto the Galiano Road to get to Nesook Bay.
 This road will take you past Mahatta River, right to Gooding Bay Rec Site, there are many great spots to stop along the way.

 Drive with your headlights on for safety to both yourself and other drivers.
 When you cross the bridge outside Gold River, turn left and follow the Tahsis road until you reach Galiano Rd, turn left here to reach the River mouth, Estuary and beyond.
 You will be traveling on a logging road that can be busy with big trucks hauling logs as well as numerous cars and smaller trucks, so please drive carefully.